 Everybody around expressed their surprise at my ability to spot a female fly from a male one.
 All I could answer was that in French, all flies are female – although that is not necessarily true.

-In the first movie I worked on for ZOO Digital, came the issue of the feminization of occupations and functions.
+In the first movie that I worked on for ZOO Digital, came the issue of the feminization of occupations and functions.
 For centuries, some occupations were open to men only – judge, doctor, pilot, minister, writer – and the language reflected this, even if a woman was doing that job, the title would remain masculine.

 One of the heroines of the movie set in the 19th century wants to become a writer.
 There were two ways of saying this.
 She could be ‘une écrivain’ or ‘une écrivaine’.